 Every month volunteers monitor the changes in sand movement along 12 beaches from York to South Portland.
 Over the course of the program volunteers have monitored a total of 15 beaches including Mile Beach at Reid State Park in Georgetown, ME.

 See how it’s done!
 Check out the Beach Profile Monitoring training video

 The program is always in need of new volunteers.
 This is an opportunity to participate in a regionally significant volunteer monitoring effort, learn about coastal geology, meet like-minded community members, and spend some time at the beach!
 Beach profile monitoring occurs once a month, year round, at 12 beaches from York to South Portland.

-To learn more or to get involved: Jacob Aman, program volunteer coordinator
+To learn more or to get involved: Emily J. Greene, program volunteer coordinator